Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Slowly come to a seated position with your legs spread wide.
 Place a block on the inside of your right calf.
 Inhale and lengthen your spine.
 Exhale, lean forward, and gently twist your chest over your right leg, resting your fingertips or hands on the mat and letting your forehead rest on the block.
 Remain here for 5 breaths.
 Inhale and slowly lift your chest.
 Repeat on the other side.

 If you have low back tightness or pain or if you have any tenderness in your knees, skip this pose.
-Otherwise, come to sit on your heels and place a bolster against the base of your sacrum.
+Otherwise, come to sit on your heels.
+To make this pose even more restorative, place a bolster or a couple of bed pillows stacked atop one another against the base of your sacrum.
 Bring your ankles a little wider than your hips and sit between them.
-If you feel any discomfort, try to bring your knees as wide as your hips.
-If that doesn’t bring relief, move to the next pose.
-Slowly recline onto your bolster, supporting your head with a blanket.
-Remain here for 30–45 breaths.
+If you feel any discomfort, bring your knees as wide as your hips.
+If that doesn’t bring relief, skip this pose.
+Slowly recline onto your forearms and then all the way onto your back, with your arms alongside your ears, or rest your back against the bolster with your arms extended alongside your body.
+Remain here for about 3 minutes.
 Bring your hands alongside your bolster and slowly press yourself back up to seated.
 Shift your weight onto your right hip and bring your left leg in front of you.
-Repeat on the other side.

-Lie on your back with your big toes together.
-Inhale and bring your right leg vertical, clasping the back of your thigh.
-Push your thigh against your hands until you feel a stretch but not a strain.
-Remain for 5-10 breaths.
+Lie on your back with your legs extended.
+Bend your left knee and bring your foot on the mat.
+Inhale and bring your right leg vertical, clasping the back of your thigh with your hands or using a strap, towel, or sweatshirt around your thigh or the arch of your foot to support your leg.
+Push your thigh against your hands or your foot against the strap until you feel a stretch but not a strain.
+Remain for 5-10 breaths or about 1 minute.
 Switch sides.

 Start by lying on your back.
 Bend your knees and place your feet hip-width apart directly beneath your knees.
 Inhale and lift your pelvis.
 Place a block under your sacrum (the flat, triangle-shape bone in your lower back) and release your weight onto the block.
 The block should feel comfortable and supportive; if it does not, lift your hips off the block and readjust it.
 You can have your block on any side; only turn on the tallest edge if your back feels extremely relaxed and comfortable.
 Open your arms onto the floor in a cactus shape, then lift your heart.
-Remain for 10–15 breaths.
-Inhale and lift your hips slightly, then use a hand to slide the block out to the side.
-Slowly lower your hips to the mat and allow your low back to sink to the mat.
+Remain here for 10-15 breaths or 1 minute.
+Inhale and lift your hips enough so that you can easily slide the block off to the side.
+Slowly lower yourself and allow your low back to sink to the mat.

 Sit close to the wall, with one hip touching it, and bring your hands slightly behind your hips.
 Bend your elbows and slowly lean back as you simultaneously lower your back to the floor and sweep your legs up the wall.
 Bring your buttocks as close to the wall as possible.
 Let your legs relax into the wall, keeping a slight bend in your knees if your hamstrings are tight.
 Rest with your arms by your sides or in cactus arms, palms up.
 (If you prefer a little more cushioning beneath your spine, first fold a blanket lengthwise into a narrow stack that’s the length of your spine.
 As you sit close to the wall, place the blanket behind you, perpendicular to the wall, and lie back onto the blanket as you sweep your legs up the wall.)
-Remain for 30–45 breaths.
+You may find yourself falling asleep, making this truly yoga for sleep.
+Remain for 30-45 breaths or at least 3 minutes.

 Sit tall on a blanket and cross your ankles.
 Inhale and lift your spine, and exhale as you take your left hand to your outer right knee.
 Place your right hand on the floor behind you for support.
 Inhale and lengthen; exhale and gently twist deeper.
 Remain for 10–15 breaths.
 Switch sides.

-Sit with your ankles lined up.
-Softly close your eyes, tuning into the rhythm of your breath and becoming aware of your heartbeat.
-Inhale and lengthen your spine; exhale and root down through your seat.
-Rest your hands on your knees, with index fingertips touching thumbs.
+Sit with your legs crossed.
+Close your eyes and tune into the rhythm of your breath.
+Become aware of your heartbeat.
+Inhale and lengthen your spine; exhale and ground down through your seat.
+Rest your hands on your knees.
+Stay here for 3 minutes.

-Lie on your back, letting your legs and arms relax at your sides.
-If you prefer, bring a bolster beneath your knees and the folded blanket beneath your head.
+Lie on your back with your legs relaxing at least hip-distance apart and arms resting at your sides, palms up.
+If you prefer, bring a bolster or a couple pillows beneath your knees to relieve tension in your low back and place a folded blanket beneath your head for comfort.
 Let the weight of your body sink into your mat and let your attention rest on your breath.
 Take a long, slow exhale.
-Remain as long as you like in the pose.
+Stay here for at least 4 minutes and as long as long as you like.
+You may prefer to take Savasana in bed—chances are you will find it to be, quite literally, yoga for sleep.

 Want to deepen your yoga practice?
 Join Outside+ and get unlimited access to exclusive articles, sequences, meditations, and live experiences—as well as thousands of healthy recipes and meal plans from Clean Eating and Vegetarian Times, plus can’t-miss content from more than 35 other brands, like Women’s Running, Backpacker, and Better Nutrition.